singhgagandeep8/allstateprediction/README.md

 # allstateprediction
-Policy combination prediction and cost prediction
+Predicting policy combination to be quoted to customer and its cost based on customer's characterstics and transaction history
 This document contains instructions in two sets:
 1. for data preprocessing
 2. for predictive modeling